isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ***************
 Gaining Access
 ***************
-Please refer to documentation on (insert link to how to access big query from google cloud).
+Please refer to documentation on `how to access big query from google cloud</bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst>`_ .
 Also too add ISB-CGC data to your Big Query platform please refer to (insert link linking isb-cgc to big query).

 *******